actnwit/shaderity-graph/src/types/README.md

 <br>

-### VertexShaderGlobalData.precision
+### ShaderGlobalData.precision

-Default precision of each type in the vertex shader
+Default precision of each type in a shader

 - Type: `Object` ([ShaderPrecisionObject](#shaderprecisionobject))